Academic Planning

 Understanding the credits you need

 Your education will involve different “groups” of classes.
-First up are Baccalaureate Core classes, or "Bacc Core" — OSU required credits in science and humanities.
-Next, we have business and design core that teach the foundations of our degree programs.
+First up are Core Education classes — OSU required credits in science and humanities.
+Next, we have business or design core that teach the foundations of our degree programs.
 We also have major degree program credits, typically the 300- or 400-level courses.
 And we have the professional skills series, Blueprint.

 You’ll earn your B.A./B.S. diploma from the OSU College of Business after completing 180 credits of approved degree coursework, generally achieving a grade of C- or C.